 It was originally erected on the roof of the Seamen’s Church Institute (SCI), 240 feet above sea level, at the corner of South Street and Coenties Slip (now Vietnam Veterans Plaza), on April 15, 1913.

-Building this lighthouse was a nationwide effort led by Seamen’s Church Institute (SCI) as people banded together in solidarity after the loss of over 1,500 on board the ocean liner.
+Building this lighthouse was a nationwide effort led by Seamen’s Church Institute as people banded together in solidarity after the loss of over 1,500 on board the ocean liner.
 The group present at the cornerstone-laying ceremony of 25 South Street decided to commemorate the heroism displayed during the tragedy and remember those who lost their lives by constructing the lighthouse on top of the building by public subscription.

-Atop the tower was the time ball mechanism, which was activated by a telegraphic signal from the Naval Observatory near Lincoln Memorial Arlington, Virginia.
+Designed by Warren & Wetmore (the architects of Grand Central Terminal), its signature time ball mechanism, which dropped every day at 12-noon, was activated by a telegraphic signal from the Naval Observatory near Lincoln Memorial Arlington, Virginia, and was used by local residents and workers in Lower Manhattan to set their watches.
 The time ball consisted of a bronze frame, four feet across, covered with canvas that was painted black for maximum visibility, and it was put into operation November 1, 1913.

 The lighthouse remained in its original location until 1968.
 After 55 years of service, SCI moved its headquarters to 15 State Street and the old building, along with the Lighthouse, was set to be demolished.